awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 1. Open your cluster\-level parameter group and set the `rds.enable_plan_management` parameter to `1`\.
 For more information, see [Modifying parameters in a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.

-1. Restart your DB instance to enable this new setting\.
+1. Reboot your DB instance to enable this new setting\.

 1. Connect to your DB instance with a SQL client such as psql\.